methodphoto/mincc/data/2017/2017-brasted-invicta.md

 ---
-slug: "& Slug &"
+year:"2017"
-year:"& Year &"
+game: "Brasted Invicta"
-game: "& Title &"
+title: "Brasted Invicta -v- The Min"
-title: "& Game &"
+gameLocation: "Upper Neville Ground, Tunbridge Wells"
-gameLocation: "& Place & "
+gameDate: "10/09/2017"
-gameDate: "& Date & "
+result: "The Min won by 185 runs"
-result: "&  Result & "
+resultType: "Won"
 type: "game"
 ---

 Played at Upper Neville Ground, Tunbridge Wells on 10/09/2017

-The Min won the toss and batted first scoring 215-5 in 35 overs  Brasted were bowled out for 30, so The Min won by 185 runs
+The Min won the toss and batted first scoring 215-5 in 35 overs.
+Brasted were bowled out for 30

-S Amin best bowling for The MIn  P Wigg second best bowling for The Min
+S Amin best bowling for The Min.
+P Wigg second best bowling for The Min

 ## The Min Innings